What is a Fire Alarm Monitor Module?

 Edwards Fire Safety also produces their own UL-listed monitor modules.
 Similar to Honeywell, these input modules are designed for use with Edwards fire alarm control panels.

-You should only connect modules to listed compatible control panels.
+You should only connect a monitor module in fire alarm system to listed compatible control panels.
 If you're unsure if your monitor module is compatible with your fire alarm control panel, consult your installation and maintenance instructions along with any available online company resources.

 These guides will commonly include schematics and mounting, wiring, and setup information.
 There is also almost always a specifications section that lists information such as the input voltage, minimum and maximum operating temperature, and minimum and maximum humidity level.